core-wg/oscore/draft-ietf-core-object-security.md

 The Observe option in the CoAP request may be legitimately removed by a proxy.
 If the Observe option is removed from a CoAP request by a proxy, then the server can still verify the request (as a non-Observe request), and produce a non-Observe response.
 If the OSCOAP client receives a response to an Observe request without an outer Observe value, then it MUST verify the response as a non-Observe response.
 (The reverse case is covered in the verification of the response, see {{processing}}.)

-### Outer Options in the OSCOAP Message {#outer-options}

-All options with outer values present in the OSCOAP message, including the Object-Security option, SHALL be encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included outer option value.

-## CoAP Payload
+## CoAP Header

+Most CoAP header fields are required to be read and/or changed by proxies and thus cannot in general be protected end-to-end between the endpoints.
+OSCOAP protects essentially the CoAP Request/Response layer only, and not the Messaging Layer fields (Section 2 of {{RFC7252}}), such as e.g. Message ID.
+This means that empty CON, ACK, and RST messages are not protected.
+All the messages mentioned in this document refer to non-empty CON, NON, and ACK messages.

+Additionally, since the message formats for CoAP over unreliable transport {{RFC7252}} and for CoAP over reliable transport {{I-D.ietf-core-coap-tcp-tls}} differ only in terms of Messaging Layer, OSCOAP can be applied to both unreliable and reliable transport.

+TODO: Change text above to consider Code being protected by OSCOAP

-The CoAP Payload SHALL be encrypted and integrity protected (Class E), and thus is an inner message field.
+The CoAP header field Code MUST be encrypted and integrity protected (Class E) to prevent an intermediary from eavesdropping or manipulating the Code (e.g. changing from GET to DELETE).

-The sending endpoint writes the payload of the original CoAP message into the plaintext of the COSE object.
+The sending endpoint SHALL write the Code in the original CoAP message into the plaintext of the COSE object {{plaintext}}.
+Since Code is not an optional message field, Code for requests SHALL be fixed to 0.02 (POST) and for responses to 2.04 (Changed), except for Observe messages for which Code SHALL be 0.01 (GET) for requests and 2.05 (Content) for responses.
+The exception is needed for Observe to support OSCOAP un-aware proxies.

-The receiving endpoint verifies and decrypts the COSE object, and recreates the payload of the original CoAP message.
+The receiving endpoint SHALL discared the Code in the OSCOAP message and write the Code in the plaintext of the COSE object into the decrypted CoAP message.

+The non-Code CoAP header fields are Unprotected.
+The sending endpoint SHALL include all non-Code header fields of the original message in the header of the OSCOAP message.
+The receiving endpoint SHALL include the header fields from the OSCOAP message to the header of the decrypted CoAP message.

 # The COSE Object {#cose-object}